aistats126/aistats126/README.md

 ## Example: How to use the package to compute $n$-Shapley Values

-Let's assume that we have trained a Gradient Boosted Tree on the [Folktables](https://github.com/zykls/folktables) Income data set.
+Let's assume that we have trained a Gradient Boosted Tree on the [Folktables](https://github.com/zykls/folktables) Income data set (the code for this example can be found in ```notebooks/Example.ipynb``` ).

 ```python
 gbtree = xgboost.XGBClassifier()